 Health Psychology Professional Doctorate

-Please note that this course requires full time students to be on placement for a minimum of two years and to pay the fees detailed per year of study.
+Please note that this course requires part time students to be on placement for a minimum of four years and to pay the fees detailed per year of study.
 Students need to allow for an additional period of time for writing up during which there is a £500 writing up fee to be paid each year until completion.

 - Our Professional Doctorate programme offers a unique opportunity to experience and develop your professional skills in Health Psychology, under the guidance of highly qualified and committed staff.

 - Staffordshire University has a thriving Health Psychology research culture, focused in the Centre for Health Psychology, with an excellent national and international reputation.

 - As a Department we are committed to strengthening our already strong base in Health Psychology through the development of this programme.